nervosnetwork/rfcs/rfcs/0007-scoring-system-and-network-security/0007-scoring-system-and-network-security.md

 ## Abstract

-This document describes the scoring system of CKB P2P Networking layer, and introduce several networking security strategies based on it.
+This document describes the scoring system of CKB P2P Networking layer and several networking security strategies based on it.

 ## Motivation